-The Australian Government and the South Australian State Government have announced funding of $106.25 million to upgrade 210km of the main access road between the Stuart Highway and Pukatja (Ernabella) in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
+The Australian Government and the South Australian Governments are upgrading 210 km of the Main Access Road between the Stuart Highway and Pukatja (Ernabella) in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.

 The current main access road is in poor condition with sections of high corrugation and areas below the natural surface level resulting in flooding and inaccessibility at times.

 This upgrade will require the road surface to be built up and reformed on the existing alignment; however minor realignments may be required on the adjacent natural surface to improve safety.

 The improvements will provide a range of community benefits and will contribute to national and State Aboriginal Affairs policy objectives.